0 hidden charges. 0 forex

 • Is the locality a resident-friendly area?

-Check the real estate forecast
+3. Check the real estate forecast

-And as a rule of thumb, it’s generally a good idea to opt for a popular locality, so you can get a decent resale value in case you decide to sell your house later.
+It's a good idea to check real estate forecasts for the localities you're interested in.
+This way, you'll better understand which areas are becoming more popular and which ones are falling in favour.
+And as a rule of thumb, it's generally a good idea to opt for a famous locality, so you can get a decent resale value in case you decide to sell your house later.
+Check this link for more information on clearing the confusion in real estate information.

-Decide on the kind of house you want
+4. Decide on the kind of house you want

-And then, get the finances ready
+5. And then, get your finances ready

-Take a look at this simplified home loan guide and begin your home loan journey.
+Look at this simplified home loan guide and begin your home loan journey.
 Here’s a checklist you can use to get started with financial planning for buying a house in India.

 Step 1: Save for the down payment